osu-cass/whats-fresh-api/docs/source/usage/usage.rst

 .. note::

 	Different varieties of a particular product should be treated as separate products, if they are sold as such.
 For instance, different varieties of Salmon are sold with different prices, therefore Coho, Chinook and Sockeye salmon should be separate products.
 The 'Specific Variety' field of all these Products will be 'Salmon', and each will have a different value in the 'Product Name' field.

-**Pre-requisites**

-Products require Preparations.
-Make sure all the possible preparations this Product can have are created first if not you can do so by creating one directly from the product's from itself.
-If an Image or Story is going to be added, these objects should be created before adding the Product.

 **Required Data**